German companies urge next government to step up on climate - NewsBreak

 German companies urge next government to step up on climate

-BERLIN — (AP) — Dozens of large German companies have urged the country's next government to put in place ambitious policies to meet the goals of the 2015 Paris climate accord.
+Dozens of large German companies have urged the country's next government to put in place ambitious policies to meet the goals of the Paris climate accord.

-The 69 companies said in an open letter Monday that the next government needs to put Germany “on a clear and reliable path to climate neutrality” with a plan for doing so within its first 100 days in office.
+In an open letter Monday, 69 companies said the next government needs to put Germany “on a clear and reliable path to climate neutrality” with a plan for doing so within its first 100 days in office.

-The signatories included chemicals company Bayer, steelmaker ThyssenKrupp and sportswear firm Puma.
+The signatories included chemicals giant Bayer steelmaker ThyssenKrupp and sportswear firm Puma

-The center-left Social Democrats narrowly beat outgoing Chancellor Angela Merkel's conservative Union bloc in an election last month.
+The center-left Social Democrats narrowly beat outgoing Chancellor Angela Merkel s conservative Union bloc in last month election.
 They are due to meet Monday with the environmentalist Greens party and the pro-business Free Democrats to discuss forming a coalition government.

 “Climate protection was the decisive topic in the federal election and the parties must place it at the top of their agenda in building the new federal government,” said Michael Otto, board chairman of mail order company Otto Group and president of the Foundation 2 Degrees, which organized the letter.